kent-map/kent/landscape/river-dour/README.md

 Snar Gate, also known as Pier Gate was built about 1370.
 It was a sluice gate between the river and harbour.
 In 1588, it was taken down when the new harbour was built[^ref Statham 63)

-For Madox's Ford's ascerbic assessment of the River Dour does it a disservice.
-<br><br>
-In among the houses one sees at times the poor little river Dour, a pathetic thread of silver that seems to have no real purpose in days like these.
-One thinks that its whole short course ought to be covered up and itself made to run through culverts.
-The principal part of its stream is supplied by a nailbourne, and when this chooses to run the Dour boasts a certain head of water.
-As a rule, it dribbles dispiritedly from Ewell to the sea, a distance of a few miles.

 **Wellington Dock**
 In 1846, the Duke of Wellington opened "Wellington Bridge" In 1888 Wellington Dock was improved to allow vessels of 800 tons.